resvendsen/mapproject/README.md

 #### Limiting Search Results
     **NOTE**:  These features are not implemented on mobile devices.

-    The number of search results can be limited by shrinking the search radius and/or by expressing the maximum number that may be returned.
+    The number of search results can be limited by shrinking the search radius and/or by expressing the maximum number that can be returned.

     Search radius defaults to 6.2 miles (10 kilometers).
 Enter any value less than 62.0.

-    Maximum count defaults to 30.
-You may enter from 1 to 50.
-Results will be returned quicker for lower numbers.
+    Maximum count defaults to 30 (5 on mobile devices.
+You may enter from 1 to 50 (15 on mobile devices).
+Results will potentially be returned quicker for lower numbers.

 #### Results Modes
     The returned information may either be displayed on a map or as a list.
 Click the "Show Map" checkbox to display in map mode.
 A check mark indicates that the map will display.
 Unclick the "Show Map" check box to display the results in a list.
 In this case the checkbox will be blank/unchecked.